 - It will fall apart as soon as you open your hand.
 This means you have sandy soil.

 Now that you know what type of soil you have, you can work on improving it.

 Soil Test 2: The Percolation Test

 It is also important to determine whether you have drainage problems or not.
 Some plants, such as certain culinary herbs, will eventually die if their roots stay too wet.
 To test your soil’s drainage:

 - Dig a hole about six inches wide and one foot deep.

 - Fill the hole with water and let it drain completely.

 - Keep track of how long it takes for the water to drain.

 If the water takes more than four hours to drain, you have poor drainage.

 Worms are great indicators of the overall health of your soil, especially in terms of biological activity.
-If you have earthworms, chances are that you also have all of the beneficial microbes and bacteria that make for healthy soil and strong plants.
+If you have earthworms, chances are that you may also have all of the beneficial microbes that make for healthy soil and strong plants.
 To do the worm test: